Beaumont Hotel, London: Location

 The hotel is located at 8 Balderton Street, Mayfair, near Brown Hart Gardens.
 It has 73 rooms, including 23 studios and suites, and opened in September 2014.

 History

-The building was erected as a garage in 1925–1926 by the architects Wimperis and Simpson on behalf of Macy's Ltd.
+The building was erected as a multistorey car park in 1925–1926 to designs by the architects Wimperis and Simpson on behalf of Macy's Ltd.

 Historic England note that "the façade is remarkably ambitious for a car park of this date", as well as "its importance in the evolution of the multi-storey car park as a distinctive C20 building type".

-The building was Grade II listed by Historic England in 2009.
+The building waslisted Grade II on the National Heritage List for England by Historic England in 2009.